Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-Maximum temperatures in the mid thirties to low forties and overnight minimum temperatures in the mid teens to low twenties over the Upper Western district.
+Maximum temperatures are in the mid to high thirties and overnight minimum temperatures in the mid teens to mid twenties.
+Heatwave conditions are expected to continue to contract to the northeast of the State over the coming days.

 - Heatwave Warning New South Wales